Electricity Shortages are Here, Don’t Get Left in the Dark

 The energy transition is no different.

-If we don’t stay below the 2-degree threshold, we can expect heatwaves to become the norm, marine life to face widespread devastation and rising sea levels to wreak havoc on the world’s largest coastal cities.*
+By now, we’ve heard the dangers of the 2-degrees scenario laid out in the Paris Agreement.
+Our planet is on track to warm more than 3 degrees Celsius unless a radical shift occurs.
+If we don’t stay below the 2-degree threshold, we can expect heat waves to become the norm, marine life to face widespread devastation and rising sea levels to wreak havoc on the world’s largest coastal cities.*

-Retiring Traditional Coal-Fired Plants
+Retiring of Traditional Coal-Fired Plants

 As we work to decarbonize — reduce the amount of carbon in our air — retiring fossil fuel power plants is a key step.
 Facing price pressure from renewable resources and a national push to move away from high-emission fuels, utilities are planning to retire a record number of coal plants.
-Over the next three decades, 80 coal plants totaling almost 100 gigawatts are scheduled for retirement, with half of that capacity coming offline in the next five years.*
+In fact, over the next three decades, 80 coal plants totaling almost 100 gigawatts are scheduled for retirement, with half of that capacity coming offline in the next five years.*

 So, what will replace this massive amount of electricity?

 New natural gas facilities are being constructed with the goal of easing the transition.
 Yes, gas is the cleanest-burning hydrocarbon, as it produces a fraction of the CO2 emissions that burning coal does.
 But it’s not a clean resource and won’t avert climate disaster, scientists say.
-In recent years, extracting natural gas (which is primarily methane) has led to methane leaks, unleashing a potent greenhouse gas that has 80 times more ozone-damaging power than CO2.*

 Let that sink in.